Echoes in the Kerr/CFT correspondence: Kerr-like Exotic compact object (ECO)

 To arrive at the last expression we have used the reflectivity of the ECO \eqref{ref} to write the asymptotic amplitude $B$ in terms of $A$ and $\alpha, \beta$ can be expressed as some linear combination of $C,D$ as given in Appendix \ref{app_a}.
 As we are performing the calculation in the low frequency limit, $|\beta/A|$ is suppressed compared to $|\alpha/A|$ due to the positive power of $\omega$ in the former.
 Using $|\alpha/A|$ as given in \eqref{amplitude_rel} we can write the absorption cross-section, \eqref{eco_abs}, as

+where $r_0^*$ is the position of the membrane in terms of tortoise coordinate.
 As an example, Figure (\ref{fig1}a) shows $\sigma_{abs}$ for an ECO with different constant values of ${\cal R}$ (with ${\cal R} =0$, corresponding to a classical black hole).
 However, like any physical system, the reflectivity can change with frequency, depending on its microscopic structure and energy levels.
 The Boltzmann frequency-dependent reflectivity for a quantum black hole was first derived in \cite{Oshita:2019sat,Wang:2019rcf} and is given by

-where $T_{QH}$ is defined as the ``Quantum Horizon temperature'' \cite{Oshita:2020dox} and as shown, it is expected to be comparable to the Hawking temperature: Thus we can write $T_{QH}=\alpha T_H$ , where $\alpha$ is the proportionality constant that depends on the dispersion and dissipation effects in graviton propagation \cite{Oshita:2018fqu}.
-In order to avoid instability of the ergoregion (for all BH spins) one must satisfy the condition, $\alpha <1.86 $ \cite{Oshita:2020dox}.
+where $T_{QH}$ is defined as the ``Quantum Horizon temperature'' \cite{Oshita:2020dox} and as shown, it is expected to be comparable to the Hawking temperature: Thus we can write $T_{QH}=\gamma T_H$ , where $\gamma$ is the proportionality constant that depends on the dispersion and dissipation effects in graviton propagation \cite{Oshita:2018fqu}.
+In order to avoid instability of the ergoregion (for all BH spins) one must satisfy the condition, $\gamma <1.86 $ \cite{Oshita:2020dox}.
 In Fig.(\ref{fig1})b we have plotted the absorption cross-section for different positions of the reflective membrane (using the reflectivity defined in Equation \ref{ref_B}) in front of the horizon.

 For a Kerr black hole, the low frequency absorption cross-section is negative due to superradiance \cite{Brito:2015oca} $(\omega<m\Omega_H)$ but the novel feature of the absorption cross-section of the ECO's are the oscillatory features, superposed on top of the classical cross-section in Fig. (\ref{fig1}).
 These oscillations corresponds to resonances at the ECO quasi-normal frequencies.